 Businesses are in their element here

-Around 20% of new business created every year in Spain are based in Catalonia.
+Around 18.5% of new business created every year in Spain are based in Catalonia.
+The number of companies in Catalonia increased in 2018 for the fourth consecutive year, amounting to 618,366.

 Dynamism and diversification means a wide service base.
 For incoming companies this diversification represents a hub of high added value industries and a perfect location for services, making it easy to find suppliers for any specific area of business and markets for their products.